gutenye/zshman/README.md

   *edit ~/.zsh/git.zsh instead of ~/.zsh/plugins/git/git.plugin.zsh*

 - Full Control. <br>
-  *you can edit any file in any way.
-It uses git branch to track updates.*
+  *you can add/modify/remove any file in any way.
+It uses a seperate git branch to track updates.*

 - Plugin system. <br>
   *enable/disable a plugin is easy.*